York, Dales, Lake District & Hadrian's Wall

 From

-Departs Mondays and Thursdays from Edinburgh
+Departs Mondays from Edinburgh

-Mondays: April 1 to October 28, 2024
+April to October

 5 Days spent discovering the best of northern England - the Yorkshire Dales and the Lake District.
 Highlights include Alnwick Castle, York and York Minster, Whitby, Robin Hood's Bay, the Yorkshire Dales, Lake Windermere, Wordsworth’s Cottage, Hadrian’s Wall and the Scottish Borders.

-Stay 2 nights in the historic city of York and 2 nights in Keswick in the heart of the Lake District (during July this tour may stay in Windermere instead).
+Stay 2 nights in the historic city of York and 2 nights in Keswick in the heart of the Lake District

 The tour departs at 9:15am and returns at approx. 7:00pm on Day 5.